FountainExponential/web/README.md

 Fountain Exponential supports everything a game story writer is likely to need in the creative phases of writing for a game.

-Because it’s just text, Fountain Exponential is also a great format for archiving game stories without worry of file-format obsolescence or incompatibility.
+Because it’s just text, Fountain Exponential is also a great format for archiving game stories without worry of file-format obsolescence, game engine abandonment or incompatibility.